Up until now, low carb protein pancakes have seemed like a bit of an oxymoron. Pancakes are akin to carb bombs and gut aches!

-Low carb coconut flour is not only WAY more nutritious than all-purpose flour, it is going to give you so much more sustained energy because of its fiber content and unique fat profile.
-It is also a great base for any low carb protein pancake recipe or baked treats.
+Low-carb coconut flour is not only WAY more nutritious than all-purpose flour, but it is also going to give you so much more sustained energy because of its fiber content and unique fat profile.
+It is also a great base for any low-carb protein pancake recipe or baked treats.

-Coconut flour is rich in potassium, iron, fiber, antioxidants, and is super low carb.
+Coconut flour is rich in potassium, iron, fiber, and antioxidants, and is super low carb.

 Why use grass-fed butter?

 Two main reasons you should use grass-fed butter over standard butter: flavor and nutrition.
 Grass-fed butter is going to give you omega-3 fats, more vitamin A, vitamin E, more CLA, and more antioxidants too.